 Explore the Via Dinarica through Croatia and Bosnia, an area that is largely yet to be discovered by hikers.
 If they only knew what was waiting for them!
 On this adventure, you’ll find a playground for active travelers.
 Spectacular limestone peaks, the beautiful Adriatic coast, glacier lakes, amazing views, colorful wildflowers, medieval villages, and a gracious culture and people.

-Come explore Nature Parks Velebit & Blidinje; visit Sarajevo, Bosnia’s capital city and a fascinating mix of European and Eastern culture; and hike Bjelasnica, one of four mountains around city that hosted the 1984 Winter Olympics.
+Come explore Nature Parks Velebit & Blidinje; visit Sarajevo, Bosnia’s capital city and a fascinating mix of European and Eastern culture; and hike Bjelasnica, one of four mountains around the city that hosted the 1984 Winter Olympics.

 Hiking Krupa river canyon – a beautiful green cayon reflecting the true splendor of the Dinaric karst, in the clear waters of this amazingly clean river.
 Picnic and a possibility of a refreshing swim in Krupa.
 In the afternoon, return to Skradin, dinner and overnight.